Ninja Combat: Reception

 In Japan, Game Machine listed the game on their December 15, 1990 issue as being the eighteenth most-popular arcade game at the time.
 It was more successful in North America, where it was an arcade hit.
 The RePlay arcade charts listed Ninja Combat as the second most-popular software conversion kit from November to December 1990, and then the top-grossing software conversion kit in January 1991.

-The title received mixed reception from critics since its release in arcades and other platforms.
+The game has received mixed reception from critics since its release in arcades and other platforms.
 Electronic Gaming Monthly's four reviewers commended the audiovisual presentation and playable characters having their own fighting style but criticized the Neo Geo AES version for using unlimited continues, short length, easy difficulty and repetitive gameplay.
 Raze's Julian Boardman also shared a similar opinion, stating that the use of unlimited continues hampered both gameplay and challenge.
 However, ACE's Tony Dillon argued with this sentiment by claiming on his review that the unlimited continue feature was a hardware design flaw on the first batch of AES systems.
 Dillon praised the game's audiovisual presentation, stating that "this game is fulfilling what the Neo Geo promises - a standard arcade machine for the home" but criticized its short length.